Valentino Lazaro: Loan to Borussia Mönchengladbach

 After the end of the loan spell at Newcastle, on 20 August 2020, Lazaro joined Borussia Mönchengladbach on a season-long loan.
 On 8 November, he scored his first goal for the club with a scorpion kick in a 3–4 defeat against Bayer Leverkusen.
 The goal would be awarded as both the goal of the month for November and the Bundesliga goal of the season.

 Loan to Benfica

 On 31 August 2021, Lazaro joined Primeira Liga club Benfica on loan for the remainder of the 2021–22 season.

-Loan to Torino
+Loan to Torino and permanent signing

 On 1 August 2022, Lazaro moved on loan to Torino, with an option to buy.
-On August 2023, he joined Torino permanently.
+On 19 August 2023, he joined Torino permanently from Inter.

 International career

 Lazaro made his senior debut for the Austria national team 30 May 2014 in a 1–1 friendly draw against Iceland in Innsbruck, replacing Marko Arnautović for the last fifteen minutes.
+In May 2021, he was included in the 26-man Austria squad for the delayed UEFA Euro 2020.